lilangping/alpa/README.md

-# alpg
+# alpa
-An algorithm for automatically generating landslide profile
+An algorithm for automatic analysis of landslide profile

-ALPG is freely available.
-ALPG is coded and should be executed in the RStudio environment (https://rstudio.com/).
+ALPA is freely available.
+ALPA is coded and should be executed in the RStudio environment (https://rstudio.com/).

-Plese first read the ALPG_pre.R file and execute the command lines in it before applying the main function.
+Plese first read the ALPA_pre.R file and execute the command lines in it before applying the main function.
-Examples of application and some instructions are also included in the ALPG_pre.R file.
+Examples of application and some instructions are also included in the ALPA_pre.R file.

 It will be very kind of you to contact the authors if you find any bugs or errors.